REVERSING THE ‘PONZI’ SCHEME

 As a registered business, these banks would operate under standard corporate law and be responsible for their operations without any reliance on the government as lender of last resort.
 The banks would have to take out, and maintain, appropriate private insurance to cover their customer’s deposits as part of their legitimate registration responsibilities.
 Every application to purchase ‘new money’ from the government would be made with an appropriate set of audited accounts.

 Under the current system, Governments borrow money from private sources and pay interest on the bonds they issue.
-This revised system would operate through modifying the role of the Reserve/Central Bank.
-Specifically, this Bank’s role would be to monitor the nation’s productivity/consumption factors and handle the sale of ‘new money’ to the private sector banks on behalf of the people.
-This sale of “new money” would actually be represented as selling the private banks a defined amount of ‘credit’ which they could then pass on to their customers at a higher, but competitive, rate of interest above the purchase price they paid the Government.
+This revised system could operate through modifying the role of the Reserve/Central Bank.
+Specifically, this Bank’s role would be to monitor the nation’s population levels in relation to the productive demand and the consumption capacity, and handle the sale of ‘new money’ to the private sector banks on behalf of the people.
+This sale of “new money” would actually be represented as selling the private banks a defined amount of ‘credit’ which they could then pass on to their customers at a competitive, rate of interest above the purchase price they paid the Government.
 The Government would have to be constitutionally constrained from creating this ‘new money’ in excess of the production/consumption parameters, but a controlled fractional reserve ‘ponzi’ system is a way of increasing the money supply in keeping with the needs of a growing economy.
-Effective constitutional restrictions on the level of ‘new money’ the Government is allowed to create, and sell, would be calculated from properly defined productivity measures.
-This would effectively control inflation as the volume of money would keep pace with the volume of goods and services available.
+Effective constitutional restrictions on the level of ‘new money’ the Government is allowed to create, and sell, and this would effectively control inflation.

 Unfortunately, the vast bulk of consumers are wage/salary earners and it is easily proven that that 'income' only accounts for 25% to 35% of the cost of any product or service created by the entrepreneur/manufacturer.
 Thus, this vast bulk of consumers can never have sufficient 'income' to pay for the products and services they need to buy without going into perpetual debt to the banking industry, or using up whatever savings they have been able to put aside.